Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model results

 Radiogenic heating typically has minimal impact on thermal contraction, particularly during the early stages of a planet's evolution (ages $<1Gyr$) and after the mantle surface has solidified.
 Its influence becomes significant primarily for planets with both a low rock/iron core mass and a low envelope mass, as these conditions result in a limited envelope energy reservoir.

 In the right panels of Figure \ref{entropy-rcb}, we illustrate the evolution of the RCB pressure over time.
+We examine planets with 1 to 20 $M_\oplus$, H/He mass fractions from 0.1\% to 20\%, and incident bolometric flux from 1 to 1000 $F_\oplus$.
 As a planet cools, the RCB penetrates to deeper levels, indicating that the radiative atmosphere becomes a larger portion of the gaseous H/He layer.
 This behavior is anticipated, as the approximately constant RCB temperature ($\sim T_{\rm{eq}}$) must correspond to a higher pressure level of a colder adiabat.
 With an increase in incident bolometric flux, the disparity between the interior heat transport (which establishes the envelope adiabat) and the stellar heating (which determines the radiative atmospheric temperature) widens, causing the RCB to shift inward to depths exceeding several kilobars (bottom right).
 Additionally, planets with more massive rock/iron cores or a more massive envelope generally exhibit a shallower RCB (top and middle panels on the right) due to their warmer interiors.
-Among these influences, stellar heating exerts the most significant effect on the RCB location.
+Among the parameters chosen and within the ranges considered in this study, incident bolometric flux exerts the most significant effect on the RCB location.

+Our results indicate that in extreme cases (bolometric flux $\gtrsim 100 F_\oplus$, H/He mass fraction $\lesssim 0.2\%$, and core mass $\lesssim 3 M_\oplus$), the incident bolometric radiation penetrates to the MEB after 1 Gyr, leading to an envelope-free, thick-atmosphere super-Earth, with the radiative atmosphere contributing more than 40\% of its total radius.

 Note that the contribution of the radiative atmospheric mass has a significant evolutionary influence on the most highly irradiated planets (see Section \ref{subsec:rad}) but not for the others.
 In the case of the $1000 F_\oplus$ model (yellow), the radiative zone occupies a substantial portion of the H/He mass at older ages due to the deep RCB (bottom right).
-Consequently, the reduced envelope mass correspond to a smaller gravitational energy reservoir for cooling, leading to a faster contraction rate compared to the planets with negligible radiative atmospheric mass (those experiencing lower stellar insolation).
+Consequently, the reduced envelope mass corresponds to a smaller energy reservoir for cooling, leading to a faster contraction rate compared to the planets with negligible radiative atmospheric mass (those experiencing lower stellar insolation).
+This behavior is evident in the yellow curve in the bottom left panel, where the contraction rate accelerates significantly after a few Gyrs.
 This effect is particularly pronounced in planets with lower rock/iron mass and/or lower H/He mass.